neurodata/m2g/docs/sphinx/cloud_computing.rst

   cd /share0/src/loni/loni_6.0.1
   ./PipelineGui.sh

 * A LONI Pipeline window will open.
-Decline any prompts to update this client upon load.
+Decline any prompts to update this client upon load
 * Open the m2g workflow, located at `/share0/m2g/library/m2g_sources_bc1_v4.pipe`
 * In LONI, open the `Edit > Preferences` menu
 * Change the Pipeline Cache to the `temp` folder you created earlier.
-Be sure that directory has permissions `777`.
+Be sure that directory has permissions `777`
-* Change the number of simultaneous jobs in Local Execution to be approximately 90-95% of the total cores in your instance.
+* Change the number of simultaneous jobs in Local Execution to be approximately 90-95% of the total cores in your instance
-* Open the variables dialog from the wrench on the top right, and change the variables to point to your data and where you want your derivatives stored.
+* Open the variables dialog from the wrench on the top right, and change the variables to point to your data and where you want your derivatives stored
-* Press run.
+* Press run
-* Find your graphs and other derivatives from the base directory you provided.
+* Find your graphs and other derivatives from the base directory you provided
 * Enjoy!

 Downloading Graphs